 Telling kids the truth about Santa does not take away the magic of Christmas

 The fun of Santa is playing the “Santa game”: writing a letter to Santa, leaving out cookies and milk, having the gifts appear magically overnight!
-You can still play the “Santa game” (I did and I still do!) and have all the magic of Christmas without lying to your kids.
-Kids can handle the duality of knowing that Santa is/isn’t real all at the same time.
-They will still believe in magic!
-You won’t be taking anything away from them.
+You can still play the “Santa game” (I did and I still do!) and have all the magic of Christmas while still telling your kids the truth.
+Kids can handle the duality of knowing that Santa is real and isn’t real all at the same time.
+They can still believe in magic!
+You may not be taking anything away from them.

 Want scripts for HOW to talk to your kids about Santa?
 Get the details here.